FUN STRASBOURG DAY TOURS

 The well-preserved, medieval town of Riquewihr is one of the very best day trips to take from Strasbourg.

 Wander through its cobblestone streets, and pay a visit to the 13th-century Dolder Tower houses (one of which has a medieval weapons display).
-Also, stop by the 16th-century Maison de Vigneron that has winemaking tools and a restored kitchen for you to see.
+Also, stop by the 16th-century Maison de Vigneron with winemaking tools and a restored kitchen for you to see.

 While it is absolutely gorgeous, it is quite small, so you can easily combine it with some wine tastings, as shortly after Riquewihr, you will be entering the heart of the vineyard region.